ImagicTheCat/Tsux/README.md

 MyModule* mymodule = (MyModule*)tsux.module("mymodule");
 ```

-Or just use a parameter to your module constructor
+Or just use a parameter into the module constructor
 ```cpp
   MyModule mymodule(tsux);
   MyOtherModule myothermodule(tsux, mymodule);